expo/expo/docs/pages/build-reference/troubleshooting.md

 ### Why does my production app does not match my development app?

-You can test how the JS part of your app will run in production by starting it with `expo start --no-dev`.
+You can test how the JS part of your app will run in production by starting it with `npx expo start --no-dev`.
 This tells the bundler to minify JavaScript before serving it, most notably stripping code protected by the `__DEV__` boolean.
 This will remove most of the logging, HMR, Fast Refresh functionality, and make debugging a bit harder, but you can iterate on the production bundle faster this way.

 ## Still having trouble?